 At Art East, art and creativity are used as vehicles to process, find healing, connection and a sense of belonging.
 The sense of hope and accomplishment that comes from Art-East members trying something creative and new, whether that be experimenting with a new artistic medium, supporting each other through difficult times or extending themselves to connect with more community activities has been life changing for many of our people.

-Art-East partners with many community agencies, including Pathway Trust, He Waka Tapu The Salvation Army Bridge Programme, Aviva, Te Kupenga O Aranui alternative education school & the Salisbury Street Foundation
+Art-East partners with many community agencies, including Pathway Trust, The Salvation Army Bridge Programme, Hapori Ora, Nova Trust, Haeata Community Campus & the Salisbury Street Foundation

 Contact